brentryanjohnson/cdc-covid-faq-scraper/README.md

 - unicodedata

 ## Enhancements needed
-The script strips out custom attribute markup, but it doesn't yet remove the text replacements for external link and pdf icons.
-Those still show up in the text as `external icon` and `pdf icon`, respectively.
+~~The script strips out custom attribute markup, but it doesn't yet remove the text replacements for external link and pdf icons.
+Those still show up in the text as `external icon` and `pdf icon`, respectively.~~ Fixed 5/2/20